 The Global Learning Partners Project evolved after Leigh Cassell spent 2 years connecting her primary students with classes in over 25 countries around the world.
 The Project includes several topics and activity suggestions to create engaging and interactive class to class connections.
 Each topic includes at least one activity that requires little to no prep, while other activities take students deeper into learning.

-If you are new to video conferencing, be sure to check out our Tips for Teachers page which is loaded with helpful information and resources to get you started.
-If you have any questions or require assistance in any way please contact us!
+If you are new to video conferencing, be sure to check out our Teacher Resources page which is loaded with helpful information and resources to get you started.
+If you have any questions please contact us!

 This post is also available in: French